amkessell/learning-github/README.md

 amkessell@dons.usfca.edu
 September 23, 2024

-This projects incudes a script to subset and plot some SNP data.
+This projects includes a script to subset and plot some SNP data.

+Here's a sentence that I added on my laptop.